Back to Blog

 Step 1: Create your account (1 minute)

 Sign up with your email or Google account.
-Every tool on this list offers either a free tier or a free trial, so you won't need a credit card yet.
+Every tool on this list offers either a free tier or a trial — and on RZRV there's no credit card field at all.

 Step 2: Set your availability (2 minutes)

 Define your working hours.
-Most tools default to Monday-Friday, 9-5, which is a reasonable starting point.
-Adjust for your actual schedule.
+Most tools default to Monday-Friday, 9-5.
+Adjust for reality.

 Pro tip: Block out lunch and buffer time between appointments from the start.
-It's easy to forget, and back-to-back bookings will burn you out.
+Back-to-back bookings will burn you out.

 Step 3: Create your services or appointment types (3 minutes)

 Add the services you offer with their duration and price.
-Start with your 2-3 most popular services.
-You can always add more later.
+Start with your 2-3 most popular services — but note which tools cap this (on Calendly's free plan, "service number two" is where the free tier ends).

 Step 4: Connect your calendar (1 minute)